-Relatively high in-migration rates pushed Colorado's population growth rate to 1.9 percent in 2015, over double the national rate.
-A similar trend will continue in 2016, as the state is expected to have added 61,400 people through net migration alone.
-The state's total population is expected to reach 5.73 million by 2018.

-The nation's population growth rate will remain steady at about 0.8 percent per year, and the population will reach 328.8 million by 2018.
+- Relatively high in-migration rates pushed Colorado's population growth rate to 1.9 percent in 2015, over double the national rate.
+A similar trend will continue in 2016, as the state is expected to add 66,000 people through net migration alone.
+The state's total population is expected to reach 5.75 million by 2018. - The nation's population growth rate will remain steady at about 0.8 percent per year, and the population will reach 329.4 million people by 2018.